-2.3.3.3 Construction
+2.3.5.3 Construction

-The construction activities proposed for each range under Alternative 2 would be the same as those listed under Alternative 1:
+The construction activities proposed for each range under Alternative 2 would be similar to those listed under Alternative 1:

-- B-16

-- Construct a Combat Village (using conex boxes) to support Tactical Ground Mobility Training.

-- Install perimeter fencing and five access gates.
+- B-16 - Construct a Combat Village (using conex boxes) to support Tactical Ground Mobility Training. - Install perimeter fencing and five access gates. - B-17 - Construct one vehicle, target, and equipment maintenance building. - Install two communications towers.

-- B-17

-- Construct one target maintenance building.

-- o Install two communications towers.

-- Create new target areas and convoy routes. - o Install perimeter fencing with access gates. - o Relocate State Route 839 (subject to follow-on, site-specific NEPA analysis). - o Relocate Paiute Pipeline (subject to follow-on, site-specific NEPA analysis). - B-20 - o Construct one target maintenance building. - o Install perimeter fencing with access gates. - DVTA - Develop three Electronic Warfare sites.
+- Create new target areas and convoy routes. - Install perimeter fencing with access gates. - Relocate State Route 839 (subject to follow-on, site-specific NEPA analysis). - o Relocate Paiute Pipeline (subject to follow-on, site-specific NEPA analysis). - B-20 - o Construct one vehicle, target, and equipment maintenance building. - o Install perimeter fencing with access gates. - DVTA - Develop three Electronic Warfare sites.

-Details for each construction or improvement activity can be found in Sections 2.3.2.1.3 (B-16), 2.3.2.2.3 (B-17), 2.3.2.3.3 (B-20), and 2.3.2.4.3 (Dixie Valley Training Area).
+Details for each construction or improvement activity can be found in Sections 2.3.4.3.3 (B-16), 2.3.4.4.3 (B-17), 2.3.4.5.3 (B-20), and 2.3.4.6.3 (Dixie Valley Training Area).

-2.3.3.4 Special Use Airspace Modifications
+2.3.5.4 Special Use Airspace Modifications

-Similar to Alternative 1, except for a slight expansion beyond the current northern boundary of the FRTC (see Table 2-4 and Figure 2-7), the airspace modifications the Navy would be seeking would be within the existing boundary of the FRTC airspace and consist of reorganizing airspace blocks and redefining airspace ceilings and floors.
+Similar to Alternative 1, except for a slight expansion beyond the current northern boundary of the FRTC (see Table 2-4 and Figure 2-7), the requested airspace modifications would be within the existing boundary of the FRTC airspace and consist of reorganizing airspace blocks and redefining airspace ceilings and floors.
 The objective of these changes is to use airspace more efficiently during Large Force Exercises while providing civilian aviators the maximum access possible and maintaining priority for emergency flights through the airspace.
 SUA would be reconfigured horizontally and would also increase vertical tactical airspace by 22 percent.
 Table 2-4 shows the existing airspace configurations and the proposed changes.

-2.3.4 Alternative 3 - Bravo-17 Shift and Managed Access (Preferred Alternative)
+2.3.6 Alternative 3 - Bravo-17 Shift and Managed Access (Preferred Alternative)

-Alternative 3 is similar to Alternatives 1 and 2 in terms of its requested land withdrawals and proposed acquisitions, except with respect to the orientation, size, and location of B-16, B-17, B-20, and the DVTA, and similar to Alternative 2 in terms of managed access.
-Alternative 3 would move B-17 farther to the southeast and rotate it slightly counter-clockwise; it would not withdraw the land south of Simpson Road as B-16, and it would not withdraw the land east of East County Road as B-20 (Figure 2-14).
-Similar to Alternative 2, Alternative 3 would allow for certain public activities on certain areas of B-16, B-17, and B-20 at designated times when the ranges would not be operational (i.e., typically weekends, holidays, and when closed for scheduled maintenance) (Table 2-7).
-Table 2-8 shows the percentage of each county requested for withdrawal or proposed for acquisition by land category (open or closed to the public) by each County.
+Alternative 3 is similar to Alternatives 1 and 2 in terms of its requested land withdrawals and proposed acquisitions, except with respect to the orientation, size, and location of B-16, B-17, B-20, and the DVTA, and similar to Alternative 2 in terms of managed access, as shown in Figure 2-12.
+With respect to B-16, unlike Alternative 1 and Alternative 2, the lands south of Simpson Road (and Simpson Road itself) would not be withdrawn.
+Additionally, currently withdrawn lands south of Simpson Road would be relinquished by the Navy back to the BLM.
+Alternative 3 would move B-17 farther to the southeast and rotate it slightly counter-clockwise, as shown in Figure 2-15.
+Under Alternative 3, the Navy would not withdraw East County Road or the land east of East County Road for B-20 (Figure 2-16).

+Similar to Alternative 2, Alternative 3 would allow for certain public activities on certain areas of B-16, B-17, and B-20 at designated times when the ranges would not be operational (i.e., typically weekends, holidays, and when closed for scheduled maintenance) (Table 2-6).